korvisenwv/koji/TERMINOLOGY.md

 ## mining

 ## proof of work
+Proof of Work (PoW) is the mechanism that allows the decentralized blockchain network to come to consensus, or agree on things like account balances and the order of transactions.
+This prevents users "double spending" their coins and ensures that the Ethereum chain is incredibly difficult to attack or overwrite.

 ## transaction
 Transactions are cryptographically signed instructions from accounts.
 An account will initiate a transaction to update the state of the blockchain network.